inferno986return/SurvivalManual-ebook/README.md

 ## What's changed?

 Most of the content will be kept the same though I plan on making minor alterations (see the ConversionNotes.md for more information).
-I have already changed the Psychology chapter icon for a more appropriate one, along with alterations to the typesetting.
+I have already changed the Psychology chapter icon for a more appropriate one (this has been merged with the upstream), along with alterations to the typesetting.
 One image will likely be replaced with just a table.

 Alongside providing content from Ligi's Android app, I want to improve the content at the same time by: